 Some modern smart camera systems are triggered by motion sensors and can send alerts to your mobile phone anywhere in the world.
 These systems have become more sophisticated, cheaper and more user friendly in recent years so may be worth another look if you’ve dismissed them previously.

 Door and window locks are the most basic requirement of home security but they should be substantial enough to protect your property from forced entry.
 Window locks mean the thief would have to smash the window, which many are reluctant to do as the noise attracts unwanted attention.
 Door locks are only as good as the door and its frame so give consideration to their condition.
 A five-lever mortice lock is recommended by police and doors fitted with a combination of bolts and deadlocks will increase their strength.

 Property marking pens and electronic tagging devices are available to buy and mean that any valuable items which are stolen stand a greater chance of being identified and returned to you.

 5. Get the right insurance

-Despite taking every precaution falling victim to crime is unfortunately always a risk.
+Despite taking every precaution to secure your home while on holiday, falling victim to crime is unfortunately always a risk.

-Every insurance policy has limits on how much you can claim, so you need to make sure that you are covered for the full cost of replacing the things you own.
+This might be the first time you have gone away for over a year, so check you still have insurance and ensure you have the right cover in place.
+Every home insurance policy has limits on how much you can claim, so you need to make sure that you are covered for the full cost of replacing the things you own.